calebgdavidson/Week-1-Project/README.md

 # Week-1-Project

-Project Description: Client wanted a codebase that follows accessibility standards so that the website is for search engines.
+Project Description: Client wanted a codebase that follows accessibility standards so that the website is optimized for search engines.

 Features to implement:
 -Adding semantic HTML elements.